-

 Several churches held family events with activities for children during Holy Week.
 More than 50 families came to St Jude’s Church, Southsea, for Easter Family Fun, which included activities such as an Easter trail, decorating eggs, making a tomb-shaped biscuit, and making a Lego cross.

 St John’s Church, Locks Heath, held an all-age Good Friday service, as well as baptisms on Easter Sunday.
 St James Church, Emsworth, were due to hold an ecumenical Easter extravaganza for families in their garden from 10am to 12noon on Saturday April 4th.
-And St Paul’s Church, Sarisbury Green, were planning a service for toddlers on the morning of Good Friday.
+And St Paul’s Church, Sarisbury Green, held a service for toddlers on the morning of Good Friday.

-Several walks of witness were also due to take place on Good Friday, with worshippers often processing behind a cross to denote their faith in Jesus in public.
-The churches in Southsea were due to hold such a walk of witness from 11am, starting on Southsea seafront.
-Details here.
-And Christians in Bembridge will join forces for a walk of witness from 10.30am outside St Michael's RC Church.
+Several walks of witness also took place on Good Friday, with worshippers processing behind a cross to denote their faith in Jesus in public.
+The churches in Southsea held such a walk of witness, starting on Southsea seafront.
+Worshippers of all denominations processed behind a wooden cross before a service in the shopping precinct, with music provided by the Salvation Army band.
+And Christians in Bembridge joined forces for a walk of witness that began outside St Michael's RC Church.

 Among the Easter celebrations were those from a Latvian community that meets at St Luke’s Church, Southsea.
 They gathered in the Host Café for traditional activities that included decorating eggs with boiled onion skins, and sharing different types of round food.
 The symbolism of circular food reflects new life.